ubershmekel/jekyll-bootstrap/index.md

 tagline: Arts and bits
 ---

+{% include JB/setup %}

 This blog contains the old posts from uberpython and more in the future.

 <ul class="posts">
   {% for post in site.posts %}